carbon-language/carbon-lang/docs/design/generics/combined-interfaces.md

 ```

 We would need rules to prevent inconsistent reuse of the names from the outer
 scope.
-This proposal has the desirable property that the syntax for internal vs.
+This proposal has the desirable property that the syntax for internal
-external conditional conformance matches.
-This makes it straightforward to
+versus external conditional conformance matches.
+This makes it straightforward
-refactor between those two choices, and is easier to learn.
+to refactor between those two choices, and is easier to learn.

 Some other ideas we have considered lack this consistency: